-After Justin Ye ’23 returned from a family emergency in China a week ago, he saw University Provost Scott Strobel’s email to the Yale community asking all travelers from China to register on an online form due to worries surrounding the Coronavirus 2019-nCoV outbreak.
+After Justin — a first year at Yale — returned from a family emergency in China a week ago, he saw University Provost Scott Strobel’s email to the Yale community asking all travelers from China to register on an online form due to worries surrounding the Coronavirus 2019-nCoV outbreak.
 Unsure whether “the guidelines [were] actually strict rules,” he contacted his dean that night whether he should fill out the form as well.

 He woke up to an email the next morning confirming a reservation at the New Haven Omni Hotel that night — a precautionary self-isolation organized and paid for by the University, despite him having no flu-like symptoms.
 He has been living in the Omni and skyping into classes ever since.
-And because coronavirus symptoms take as long as two weeks to appear in, Ye’s stay in the Omni will continue until next Wednesday.
+And because coronavirus symptoms take as long as two weeks to appear, Justin’s stay in the Omni will continue until next Wednesday.

-According to Ye, he is free to leave his hotel room for walks outside or food, but he avoids being around large groups of people or being within six feet of anyone.
-While Ye has not yet visited Yale Health, he is required to report his temperature and general health every day.
+According to Justin, he is free to leave his hotel room for walks outside or food, but he avoids being around large groups of people or being within six feet of anyone.
+While Justin has not yet visited Yale Health, he is required to report his temperature and general health every day.

 The Omni Hotel New Haven manager on duty late Thursday said that he was unable to comment on the situation.
 In response to this particular case, University spokeswoman Karen Peart told the News that “Yale Health has confirmed that they have not encountered any returning travelers with illness to date.”